Trump is urgently looking for allies in the trade war with China

-After three months in which the Trump regime insulted its best allies, burdened them with tariffs and even threatened with the annexation, the American government suddenly needs support.
+After three months in which the Trump regime has insulted its best allies, imposed tariffs and even threatened annexation, the American government suddenly needs support.
 The US President has escalated a comprehensive trade conflict with China, the outcome of which remains uncertain.
-Therefore, the government hurries to find ways of putting pressure on the Chinese President Xi Jinping, who is not willing to give in Trump's attempted extortion.
+So the administration is rushing to find ways to put pressure on Chinese President Xi Jinping, who has shown no willingness to give in to Trump's blackmail attempts.

 However, there is a strategy that could work.
-This would mobilize the strength and power of the United States and possibly generate pressure on Beijing to respond to the ongoing American complaints about market access, theft of intellectual property, industrial espionage and other problems.
-The only problem: This approach contradicts Trump's "America First" mantra.
+This would mobilize U.S. strength and power and potentially create pressure on Beijing to address ongoing American complaints about market access, intellectual property theft, industrial espionage and other issues.
+The only problem: This approach contradicts Trump’s “America First” mantra.

 US allies and trade talks

-Finance Minister Scott Bessent pointed out this week in an interview with Fox Business that Japan, South Korea and India will soon have trading talks with Washington, as well as Vietnam.
-"Everyone comes to the table, and basically China is surrounded," he said.
-Besser emphasized that a common goal should be in the conversations: "How do we get China to restore the balance?
-This is the big profit here."
+Treasury Secretary Scott Bessent noted in an interview on Fox Business this week that Japan, South Korea and India, for example, will soon be in trade talks with Washington, as will Vietnam.
+“Everyone comes to the table and basically China is surrounded,” he explained.
+Bessent emphasized that a common goal in the talks should be: "How do we get China to restore the balance?
+That's the big win here."

 The role of American allies

-When asked why American allies should help to counter China, although Trump treats friends and enemies equally, press spokeswoman Karoline Leavitt answered: "You have to talk to our allies who turn to us.
-The telephones are not still.
+Asked why American allies should help confront China when Trump treats friends and foes alike, press secretary Karoline Leavitt replied: "You need to talk to our allies who are reaching out to us.
+The phones are not stopping.
+They have made it very clear that they need the United States of America, our markets and our consumer markets."

 The attacks on Europe

-But everything Trump has done since returning to the Oval Office seems to destroy it to destroy groups of equal democracies.
+But everything Trump has done since returning to the Oval Office appears to be aimed at destroying groups of like-minded democracies.
 He made fun of the European Union several times this week.
-"I always say that it was founded to really harm the United States in the trade," he said.
-Vice President JD Vance also showed his aversion to the continent at the Munich Security Forum and in an internal chat about air strikes in Yemen.
+“I always say it was created to really hurt the United States in trade,” he said.
+Vice President JD Vance also showed his distaste for the continent at the Munich Security Forum and in an internal chat about air strikes in Yemen.

 Trump's North America strategy

-In the western hemisphere, Trump's attitude is also a problem.
-A united North American trade alliance has long been seen as a potential protective wall against China.
-But Trump has repeatedly threatened to take over Canada and has targeted Mexico with some of his toughest tariffs.
-The new Canadian Prime Minister Mark Carney has warned that his country's traditional relationship with Washington was over.
+In the Western Hemisphere, Trump's stance also poses a problem.
+A unified North American trade alliance has long been seen as a potential protective barrier against China.
+But Trump has repeatedly threatened to take over Canada and has targeted Mexico with some of his harshest tariffs.
+New Canadian Prime Minister Mark Carney has warned that his country's traditional relationship with Washington is over.

-Nevertheless, the idea of forming an alliance to change China's trade practices is so good that it is surprising that nobody got on it beforehand.
-In fact, this consideration already existed, but Trump blocked it at the time.
-On the first day of his term in 2017, he withdrew the United States from the transacipical partnership program, an alliance of 12 nations, including allies such as Mexico, Canada, Japan and Australia, that China did not include.
-In addition, the transatlantic trade and investment partnership was discontinued, which should have combined the two largest markets in the world.
+Still, the idea of forming an alliance to change China's trade practices is so good that it's surprising no one has thought of it before.
+In fact, this idea already existed, but Trump blocked it at the time.
+On the first day of his term in 2017, he withdrew the U.S. from the Trans-Pacific Partnership program, an alliance of 12 nations including allies such as Mexico, Canada, Japan and Australia that did not include China.
+In addition, the Transatlantic Trade and Investment Partnership, which was supposed to connect the world's two largest markets, was discontinued.

 The question of reliability

-The crucial question now remains whether Trump has alienated America so far that his friends no longer react to his calls.
-Jason Furman, who headed the Council of Business Advisors in the Obama administration, commented on CNN on Thursday: "The USA is currently an incredibly unreliable partner for everyone worldwide, and I do not know how we can get reliably again."
+The crucial question now remains whether Trump has alienated America to the point where his friends no longer respond to his calls.
+Jason Furman, who led the Council of Economic Advisers in the Obama administration, told CNN on Thursday: "The United States is an incredibly unreliable partner for everyone around the world right now, and I don't know how we can become reliable again."